Glasgow Tramways and Omnibus Company Limited

 Glasgow Tramways and Omnibus Horse Tram No 380 and crew

-A blow-up of the above photograph showing the conductor, again in single-breasted jacket with kepi-style cap (nonchalantly worn to one side) and with licence hanging from a coat button.
+An enlargement of the above photograph showing the conductor, again in a single-breasted jacket with a kepi-style cap (nonchalantly worn to one side) and with a licence badge hanging from a coat button.
 Although the photograph is of poor quality, it does seem to suggest that the kepi-style caps did not carry a badge of any kind.

 Glasgow Tramways and Omnibus Company Tram No 254 Finnieston Cross